OpenAgricultureFoundation/OpenAgricultureFoundation.github.io/archived_wiki/pfc_edu_3.0.md

 *Note: Vendors listed here are simply suggestions of some manufacturers that may be helpful to the OpenAg community.
-Listing a vendor here doesn't suggest or imply the endorsement of these organizations, their products, or their services by MIT or the OpenAg community.
+Listing a vendor here doesn't suggest or imply the endorsement of these organizations, their products, or their services by the OpenAg community.
 As always, check your sources!*

 ## Licensing
  - License: GPL 3.0.